pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 - Secondly we import the external modules we just installed.

 - We define some constants.
-I will explain `TWEET_BTN_CLASS` when we get to the carbon section ...
+I will explain why we need `TWEET_BTN_CLASS` when we get to the carbon section ...

 - `TWEET` is the template of the tweet we want to build.

-- I define a `namedtuple` (aka a `class` without methods or behavior) to hold one tip.
+- I define a `namedtuple` (basically a `class` without methods or behavior) to hold one tip.

-- We are going to do the work in two functions: `retrieve_tips` and `get_carbon_image` (I probably should add some [type hints](https://docs.python.org/3/library/typing.html) on the next iteration ...)
+- We are going to do the work in two functions: `retrieve_tips` and `get_carbon_image` (I could add some [type hinting](https://docs.python.org/3/library/typing.html) on the next iteration ...)

 - Under `if __name__ == '__main__'` (aka "I, the script, am called, not imported") I define two modes of operation:

 	- called with exactly one argument (`len(sys.argv) == 2`, `sys.argv[0]` is the script name), it retrieves the tip by numeric ID (see the left column on the tips page).

-	- called with any other argument length, it takes a random tip from the retrieved `dict` using `random.choice`.
+	- called with any other number of arguments, it takes a random tip from the retrieved `dict`. `random.choice` is really nice for this.

 - It retrieves the tip from the `tips dict` and creates the tweet using the `TWEET` template and prints it to stdout.
 For now I am happy to manually post it.
 See a demo towards the end of this article.

 ## Parsing the tips

-At this point the code at best will throw an `AttributeError` because it does not have a tips `dict` to pull a tip from.
-So let's write `retrieve_tips`:
+At this point the code at best will throw an `AttributeError`, because our tips `dict` is empty.
+So let's write `retrieve_tips` to fix that:

 	def retrieve_tips():
 		"""Grab and parse all tips from https://codechalleng.es/tips